greenhouse/house-scrapes/TARGETS.md

         - required: email registration per C in C2M combos
             - single email can be used for multiple registrations
             - phone num input should be unique across all registrations
-        - TODO: get '/registration' working in easyHTTP or python then we can automate (registering) generating logins for all C in C2M combos

     - 'login' response (among many others in screenshots)
         <div class="errorMessage c-brand-error"> Mandatory field cannot be left blank </div>